 Affairs file.
-Students must follow the program of study outlined
+Students must follow the selected program of

-for which they have previously received credit or the repeat
+a course for which they have previously received credit or

-- Non-punitive grades will be reported to the Department of
+grades will be reported to the Department of Veterans Affairs

-Veterans Affairs and will affect the previously submitted certification
+and will affect the previously submitted certification within

-must be addressed with an academic counselor before certification
+progress must be addressed with an academic counselor before

-can be resumed.
-Minimum standards of progress are the same
+certification can be resumed.
+Minimum standards of progress

-as for the general student population.
-See the section on “Standards
+are the same as for the general student population.
+See the

 for Student Success.”